siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 203 Minimal Propagating Closure of Source-Free Flow.md

 progression on a fixed support.
 Those possibilities are not classified by the present no-go result.

+This is the precise content of the chapter-7 summary: single curl reorganizes locally.

 ## 203.4 Coupled Curl Evolution

 Now introduce two divergence-free fields